 JFS has deferred compensation agreements with a former and current executive employee.
 The plan provides for annual contributions to investment accounts held at various financial institutions, set aside for this purpose.
-Contributions totaled \$20,563 for the year ended June 30, 2019 and are included in employee benefits in the consolidated statements of functional expenses.
-The accumulated deferred compensation payable due as of June 30, 2019 is \$401,245 and is included in the consolidated statements of financial position.
+Contributions totaled \$34,000 and \$20,563 for the years ended June 30, 2020 and 2019 and are included in employee benefits in the consolidated statements of functional expenses.
+The accumulated deferred compensation payable due as of June 30, 2020 and 2019 is \$399,648 and \$401,245 and is included in the consolidated statements of financial position.